Setting a (Reading) Goal Is the First Step!

 A goal is something that you want to do.

-It needs to be a challenge so it can encourage you to try doing something even better than you are now.
+It needs to be a challenge so that it can encourage you to try to do something even better than you are now.

 It also needs to be realistic, which means something that can actually happen.